openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/rsledd2_0_0.md

 Group 2 is evaluated and frames are transmitted there also in SLAVE\_MODE, regardless of LOCAL\_DISABLED state and when MOTION_ENABLE is off (not using internal motion sensor, just reacting to remote motion events in this case).

 If multichannel association is created the events are sent from motion sensor endpoint.

-This group supports 16 nodes.
+Association group 3 supports 16 nodes.

 ### Group 4: Ambient light